Anaskherro/rotors_mpc_controller/README.md

 source devel/setup.bash
 ```

 > **Note**: The first time you run the NMPC node, acados will generate solver code in `~/.cache/rotors_mpc_controller/acados`.
-If you change the horizon length or discretization in the YAML, delete that directory so acados regenerates the solver with the new settings.
+Subsequent parameter changes made via `rqt_reconfigure` or YAML edits automatically rebuild the solver; you no longer need to delete the cache manually.

 ## Running the simulator